 There is also an adjacent arboretum on the same property that would be the perfect spot if you are looking to expand your outing.

 - A small sack for the children for their nature treasures.

 - Little potty for toddlers?
 (So worth the ick factor)

 Our lunch choice:

 Corvallis has a great downtown area with lots of options for lunch.
 We chose the downtown location of American Dream Pizza.
 We like trying out local pizza places to get a taste of something different without breaking the bank.
-We got a large cheese ($15.95) with herbed olive oil for the sauce, and lemon herbed chicken and gorgonzola for additional toppings ($1.80 each).
+We got a large cheese with herbed olive oil for the sauce, and lemon herbed chicken and gorgonzola for additional toppings.
 For under $20 we fed our family well and had plenty to take home!

 Kari is a blessed wife and mom to 4 year old twins and a 21 month old.
-She lives in Salem and blogs about local natural/organic deals, frugal homemaking, creativity with little ones, planning parties, and small projects around the house at Twin Mama Loves.
+She lives in Salem and enjoys local natural/organic deals, frugal homemaking, creativity with little ones, planning parties, and small projects around the house.

 This post may contain affiliate links.
 See the disclosure policy for more information.